AVanDeBrook/citation-graph/README.md

 ```bash
 pip list | grep citation-graph
 ```
+(Note grep is a UNIX only command.)
 There should be an output similar to below (your installation path and version number may be different):
 ```bash
 Package                Version         Location
 ---------------------- --------------- --------------------------------------------